-- operates internationally and may be subject to varying currency, inflation or other governmental and regulatory risks specific to the countries in which they operate and own assets; - may not have sufficient available funds to make distributions or redeem interests in the funds upon request of investors without delay; - expects to acquire additional and dispose of properties in the future which, if unsuccessful, could affect our ability to pay dividends to our stockholders; - is subject to risks as a result of joint ownership of real estate with TH Real Estate, its affiliates or third parties; - intends to use borrowings to partially fund acquisitions, which may result in foreclosures and unexpected debt-service requirements and indirectly negatively affect our ability to pay dividends to our stockholders; - is also dependent upon TH Real Estate and its key employees for its success; - also operates in a competitive business with competitors who have significant financial resources and operational flexibility; - may not have funding or capital resources for future tenant improvements; - depends on its tenants for its revenue and relies on certain significant tenants; - is subject to risks associated with terrorism, uninsured losses and high insurance costs; - will be affected by general economic and regulatory factors it cannot control or predict; - will make illiquid investments and be subject to general economic and regulatory factors, including environmental laws, which it cannot control or predict; and - will be subject to property taxes and operating expenses that may increase.
+- operates internationally and may be subject to varying currency, inflation or other governmental and regulatory risks specific to the countries in which they operate and own assets; - may not have sufficient available funds to make distributions or redeem interests in the funds upon request of investors without delay; - expects to acquire additional and dispose of properties in the future which, if unsuccessful, could affect our ability to pay dividends to our stockholders;

+- is subject to risks as a result of joint ownership of real estate with Nuveen Real Estate, its affiliates or third parties; - intends to use borrowings to partially fund acquisitions, which may result in foreclosures and unexpected debt-service requirements and indirectly negatively affect our ability to pay dividends to our stockholders; - is also dependent upon Nuveen Real Estate and its key employees for its success; - also operates in a competitive business with competitors who have significant financial resources and operational flexibility; - may not have funding or capital resources for future tenant improvements; - depends on its tenants for its revenue and relies on certain significant tenants; - is subject to risks associated with terrorism, uninsured losses and high insurance costs; - will be affected by general economic and regulatory factors it cannot control or predict; - will make illiquid investments and be subject to general economic and regulatory factors, including environmental laws, which it cannot control or predict; and - will be subject to property taxes and operating expenses that may increase.

 To the extent the operations and ability of the International Affiliated Funds, or any other entity through which we indirectly invest in real estate, to make distributions or redeem interests in the funds is adversely affected by any of these risks, our operations and ability to pay distributions to you will be adversely affected.
 The International Affiliated Funds may make investments in countries or regions where neither we, the Advisor and its affiliates, nor the International Affiliated Funds, have previously invested, which may expose the International Affiliated Funds to additional risk with regard to that jurisdiction's applicable laws, which may adversely impact our investments in the International Affiliated Funds.
-In addition, the Asia-Pacific Cities Fund has not yet been formed, and is currently seeking capital commitments to launch its investment activities.
-We expect it to commence operations in the first half of 2018.